The Ultimate Guide to Ecommerce Pricing Strategy

 If you ignore your competitors’ pricing you can end up setting a price that’s way above the market average.

 And then your product gets to sit out there like a lame duck.

 It’s much harder to track competitor pricing for an eCommerce brand for 3 reasons:

--It takes way too much time to track ALL of your products -There are too many platforms to track pricing on -You need a gazillion spreadsheets to have a handle on profit margins for each product, on each of the platforms or marketplaces.
+- You need a gazillion spreadsheets to have a handle on profit margins for each product, on each of the platforms or marketplaces.

 That’s why you need to use a pricing automation tool.

 Use a price automation tool for competitor tracking

 Manually tracking 20 competitors on 50 products takes approximately 12.5 hours.

 And before you can complete the task even once, your data becomes obsolete.